bandrdudley/udportfolio/README.md

 * function updatePositions:

+> Store those 5 positions in an array since the same 5 positions are calculated no matter how many elements

 > Created vars top and numItems, extracted out of for loop

-> Replaced var items = document.querySelectorAll('.mover'); getElementsByClassName is much faster
+> Replaced querySelectorAll with getElementsByClassName is much faster

 * functionChangePizzaSlices: